Posts in Stock Up

 The heaviness of our stuff

-In a world where human-made stuff outweighs nature and absorbs our attention how can we lighten up?
+In a world where human-made stuff outweighs nature and absorbs our attention, how can we lighten up?
+And what could it mean for the season of giving when we already have enough?

 CoffeeSock brew filter hanging on a wire near the kitchen window to dry